Policy Research Institute Drug Lag: Status and Characteristics of Unapproved Drugs in Japan

 In this issue, we have taken up the status of unapproved drugs in Japan and their characteristics.
 One aspect of the drug lag, domestically unapproved drugs, showed signs of expansion in the late 2010s, and in particular, how to attract emerging biopharmaceutical companies to domestic development emerged as one issue to solve the problem of unapproved drugs in Japan.
 We also found that it is necessary to take measures not only for anti-cancer drugs, which have a large number of unapproved drugs in Japan, but also for anti-infective drugs, for which there are many items for which there is no domestic development information.
 The following four points were identified as important in resolving these issues: (1) creating an environment that facilitates international joint clinical trials, (2) creating an environment that encourages companies to conduct clinical development in Japan, (3) providing new types of incentives to companies in the area of infectious diseases, etc., and (4) creating an attractive domestic market.

 As mentioned in the introduction, many are concerned about the reoccurrence of a drug lag resulting from reduced incentives to launch drugs in the Japanese pharmaceutical market.
 If the approval rate of European and US NMEs in Japan continues to decline and the number of unapproved drugs in Japan increases, the public may not have rapid access to innovative new drugs in the future.
-I would like to close this paper with the hope that national discussion will proceed so that an appropriate system that understands the value of innovation and pharmaceuticals will be put into operation.
+I would like to close this paper with the hope that national discussion will proceed so that an appropriate system that understands the value of innovation and pharmaceuticals will be operated.